 FAQs - Test Optional Policy

-Messiah University introduced a new test-optional policy in July 2020 that enables first-year undergraduate admissions applicants to receive admission, secure scholarships and compete for the Messiah University Honors Program without submitting standardized test scores.
+Messiah University's test-optional policy enables first-year undergraduate admissions applicants to receive admission, secure scholarships and compete for the Messiah University Honors Program without submitting standardized test scores.

-Learn more about the admissions process and criteria for transfer applicants on the transfer students webpage.
+Learn more about the application process and criteria for transfer applicants on the transfer students webpage.

-The admissions process is slightly different for international applicants.
-Learn more about the admissions process and criteria for international applicants on our international students webpage.
+The application process is slightly different for international applicants.
+Learn more about the application process and criteria for international applicants on our international students webpage.

 Students provide information about their test score submission plans when they complete the application.
 Students who elect to submit standardized test scores as part of the application may submit the SAT, ACT or CLT.